brianom95/brianom95.github.io/_pages/nwt.md

 #### 38km | 80m Gain | Linear | 2 Days
 **Completed: 02 July 2023**

 Mairéad & I hiked this after a late start on a Friday evening.
-We found a nice campspot along the grand canal about 8km in, then finished the rest the next day.
+We found a nice camp spot along the grand canal about 8km in, then finished the rest the next day.
 It's exceptionally flat, through old Bord na Móna bogland beside small train tracks and lakes.
 A sculpture park was the highlight, but had some confusing rerouting.
-They need to provide better parking on the north end, but this was all in all a lovely hike.
+They need to provide better parking on the north end, but this was all in all, a lovely hike.

 7/10